SimJunYou/CS2113T-TP-UG/UG.md

 |`edit -m CS2113 CS2101`|You have `CS2113` in your module list|![Edit Module](images/editmodule/1.png)|
 |`edit -m CG2271 CS2101`|You do not have `CG2271` in your module list|![Edit Missing Module](images/editmodule/2.png)|

-### Grade an existing module
+#### Grade an existing module
-Assign a grade and its relevant module credits to a module in the Scheduler.
+Assign a grade and its relevant module credits to a module in ra.VI.

 **Format:**
  `grade <module_code> <module_credit> <grade>`

 **Example Usage.**
 Let’s say it is the end of the semester and results are out.
-You may assign the achieved grade and its relevant module credits to the module in your personalised module list by executing the `grade` command.
+You got an A+ for your CS1010, great job!
+To add the grade into ra.VI:
+1. Type `grade` into the command box, followed by the module code of the module to be graded, `CS1010`.
+2. Then, type in the respective module credits, `4`, and the grade achieved for that module, `A+`.
+3. The full command would be `grade CS2101 4 A+`.
+4. Then, simply press the Enter key to execute it.

 ```note
 * ra.VI will accept both _lowercase_ and _uppercase_. ie `A+` or `a+`.
 * Relevant module information, such as the number of module credits for the relevant module, can be found at [NUSMods](https://nusmods.com/modules).
 ```

-To assign a grade and module credits to the module:
-1. Type `grade` into the command box, followed by the module code of the module to be graded.
-2. Subsequently, type in the respective module credits and the grade achieved for that module.
-3. The full command would be `grade CS2101 4 A+` if CS2101 had 4MCs and you got an A+ for it.
-4. Then, simply press the Enter key to execute it.

 **Outcome:**
 ra.VI will display the message saying that your module has been successfully graded!